DongChen06/MARL_CAVs/README.md

 # Deep Multi-agent Reinforcement Learning for Highway On-Ramp Merging in Mixed Traffic

-An on-policy MARL algorithm for on-ramp merging, which features parameter sharing, action masking, local reward design and a priority-based safety supervisor.
+An on-policy MARL algorithm for highway on-ramp merging problem, which features parameter sharing, action masking, local reward design and a priority-based safety supervisor.

 ## Algorithms